k8snetworkplumbingwg/accelerated-bridge-cni/docs/configuration-reference.md

-## Configuration reference - SR-IOV CNI
+## Configuration reference - Accelerated Bridge CNI

-The SR-IOV CNI configures networks through a CNI spec configuration object.
+The Accelerated Bridge CNI configures networks through a CNI spec configuration object.
 In a Kubernetes cluster set up with Multus this object is most often delivered as a Network Attachment Definition.

 ### Parameters
 * `name` (string, required): the name of the network
-* `type` (string, required): "sriov"
+* `type` (string, required): "accelerated-bridge"
 * `ipam` (dictionary, optional): IPAM configuration to be used for this network.
-* `deviceID` (string, required): A valid pci address of an SRIOV NIC's VF. e.g. "0000:03:02.3"
+* `deviceID` (string, required): A valid pci address of a SWITCHDEV NIC's VF. e.g. "0000:03:02.3".
 * `vlan` (int, optional): VLAN ID to assign for the VF.
 Value must be in the range 0-4094 (0 for disabled, 1-4094 for valid VLAN IDs).
 * `vlanQoS` (int, optional): VLAN QoS to assign for the VF.
 Value must be in the range 0-7.
 This option requires `vlan` field to be set to a non-zero value.
 Otherwise, the error will be returned.
 * `mac` (string, optional): MAC address to assign for the VF